JuStIn-B-WaRd/RPS/README.md

 # Rock, Paper, Scissors Game in Python 3

-CLI where users can interact with the application while it is running Application reads in data from a CSV file and displayed in console
-# Application writes data to a CSV file
-# All user input is validated
-  # Integer values where string is expected will not break code
-  # String values where integer is expected will not break code
-  # Special characters for any input will not break code
-  # Null returns for any input will not break code
+This is a CLI where users can interact with the application while it is running the application reads in data from a CSV file and displayed in console, then overwrites data to the same CSV file.
+All user input is validated, meaning integer values where string is expected, string values where integer is expected, special characters for any input, nor null returns for any input will break the code.
+The project was built entirely with procedural programming.
-  #Program follows OOP design (classes/objects)
-  # NO CLASSES ARE UTILIZED IN THIS PROGRAM
-  # However, elements such as data structures and functions are considered types of objects
-  # Python is an OO language
-  # It's up to your discretion whether sole use of traditional control structures fulfills this requirement